avinashhere017/weatherAppUsingNextJS/README.md

-# Weather App
-This is a Weather App built using Next.js, Tailwind CSS, and OpenWeatherMap API.
-It allows users to search for weather information by city name and displays detailed weather data along with a 5-day forecast.
+This is a weather app built using Next.js 14, OpenWeatherMap API, and Tailwind CSS.
+It allows users to search for weather information in different cities and displays the current weather conditions as well as a 5-day forecast.

-# Features
+## Project Structure
+Top-Level Files and Folders: Next.js follows a conventional project structure [1].
+Pages: Pages in Next.js are React components automatically associated with a route based on their file name.
+They reside in the pages directory.
+API Integration: Next.js allows easy integration with APIs.
+In this app, OpenWeatherMap API is used for weather data.
+Functionality:
-Search Functionality: Users can input a city name to search for weather information.
+Users can search for weather information by city name.
-Detailed Weather Data: Provides current weather conditions including temperature, humidity, and weather description.
+Detailed weather data including temperature, humidity, and description is displayed.
-5-Day Forecast: Displays a forecast for the next 5 days with details such as temperature and weather description.
+A 5-day forecast is provided.
-Temperature Units Toggle: Users can switch between Celsius and Fahrenheit for temperature display.
+Users can toggle between Celsius and Fahrenheit temperature units.
+Differences with Normal React App:
+Next.js simplifies routing and page creation with its file-based routing system.
+It offers server-side rendering and static site generation out of the box, improving performance and SEO.
+Built-in API routes enable serverless functions for backend operations.

+## Features

+* Search for weather in any city
+* View current weather conditions, including temperature, humidity, and weather description
+* See a 5-day forecast with average temperature along with dates.
+* Switch between Celsius and Fahrenheit units
+* Responsive design for different screen sizes

-# Technologies Used
+## Technologies Used

-Next.js 14
+* Next.js 14
+* OpenWeatherMap API
-Tailwind CSS
+* Tailwind CSS
-React
+* React

-OpenWeatherMap API
-# How to Use
-Clone the repository.
-Install dependencies using npm install.
+## Getting Started

+1. Clone this repository
+2. Install the required dependencies: `npm install`
-Obtain an API key from OpenWeatherMap and replace YOUR_API_KEY in the code with your key.
+3. Obtain an API key from OpenWeatherMap and replace YOUR_API_KEY in the code with your key.
-Run the app using npm run dev.
+4. Start the development server: `npm run dev`
-Open your browser and navigate to http://localhost:3000.
+5. Open `http://localhost:3000` in your browser

+I hope this helps!